 Got plans to bring (insert your amazing idea here) to our 2018 event?
-And you’d like to get funding by applying for a Creative Grant?
+And you’d like to get funding by applying for a Creative (or Mutant Vehicle) Grant?
 Fantastic – but are you aware that we’ve created a new platform for projects?
 It’s true, and here’s the lowdown.

 Our new platform is called Tribe, and it’s been built specifically to enable you to have more tools to assist you, and your project team (if you have one) as you go about the process of planning and collaborating on creative projects such as Artworks, Theme Camps, Mutant Vehicles and Performances.
 The first big idea is that teams working on a creative project together are now called Collectives.